 Kanchenjunga Conservation Area

 Established in 1997, Kanchenjunga Conservation Area (KCA) is named after Kanchenjunga mountain, the third highest peak on the globe.
 The protected area covers 2,035 km square (786 Sq.m) and comprises two peaks of Kanchenjunga.
 The conservation area is known as an ecological hotspot, Gift of the Earth by the World Wildlife Foundation.

 The entire region is composed of diverse ecological regions, from the subtropical area to the frozen landscape.
 The conservation area is home to numerous species of flora and fauna including endangered animals such as Snow Leopards, the Asiatic Black Bears, Musk deer, and Red pandas.

 The landscape of the Kanchenjunga Conservation Area encompasses cultivated land, upper alpine pastures, moist alpine scrubs, huge regions of Fir and Larch woodlands, diverse rhododendron, and maple forests, glaciers, and many more.
 If you are trekking during the autumn and spring, the colorful reds, oranges, yellows, and browns of the trees leave you mesmerized.

 Kanchenjunga Trek Difficulty

-Kanchenjunga Trek considered as one of the challenging high elevation treks in Nepal.
+Kanchenjunga Trek is considered one of the most challenging high elevation treks in Nepal.
 The trail winds through many demanding ascend and descend.
-Additionally, the trekkers need a special permit, and conservation entry permits.
+Additionally, the trekkers need a special permit and conservation entry permits.